nodejs-design-patterns-book/nodejsdesignpatterns.com/src/blog/articles/nodejs-stream-consumers-utilities/index.md

 It's also worth mentioning that `consumers.json` does not produce any warning, so this feature can be considered stable in Node.js 16.

-## Reading a text file from a Readable stream
+## Reading a text from a Readable stream

 Let's discuss one more example.
 Let's try to consume an entire readable stream as text, which means that we will be consuming the stream assuming it's a valid UTF-8 encoded string and save the result into a string variable.